1992: The eight recruits

 Glenelg’s tough Mark Viska, 20, who had played league football across half-back, and promising South Adelaide tall Chris Groom, 18, completed the eight concession picks.

 Other players who trained with the Crows that summer included Brett James, Paul Prymke, Darryl Wakelin, Hugh Reimers, Sam Smart, Greg Mellor, Simon Hele and Brodie Atkinson.
-1991 SANFL leading goalkicker Scott Morphett declined his invitation.
+1991 SANFL leading goalkicker Scott Morphett declined his invitation because of business commitments.

 It was also not the end of the AFL dream for some of the young players who missed out.
 One eventually played in both 1997-98 Crows premierships and another played 251 AFL games at two rival clubs and won a premiership.